Bosaif39/Quiz-Game-Day-17-Project/README.md

 **Overview:**

 This is the day 17 project of the course 100 Days of Code: The Complete Python Pro Bootcamp.
-It is a simple quiz game that asks the player a series of True/False questions.
+It is a simple quiz game that asks the player a series of True/False questions about video games.
 The quiz game tests the player's general knowledge and provides immediate feedback on their answers.

 **How It Works:**